-Conversely, to show hardness results, we use complete problems involving \emph{Boolean formulas}.\footnote{For all the complexity classes that we consider, hardness and completeness are defined with respect to many-to-one polynomial time reductions, as usual; weaker reductions should also work.} We consider a fixed set of \emph{(Boolean) variables}.
+Conversely, to show hardness results, we use complete problems involving \emph{Boolean formulas}.
+We consider a fixed set of \emph{(Boolean) variables}.
 A \emph{literal} is either $x$ or $\lnot x$ for some variable $x$; a \emph{clause} is a finite set of literals; a \emph{conjunctive normal form (CNF)} is a finite set of clauses.
 The idea is that a CNF represents a Boolean formula, as in the following example:

 Consistent with this interpretation, a clause is said to be \emph{satisfied} by some assignment from variables to Booleans in $\{\true,\false\}$ if it contains \emph{some} literal $l$ such that for some variable $x$, either $l = x$ and $x$ is set to $\true$, or $l = \lnot x$ and $x$ is set to $\false$; and an assignment is said to \emph{satisfy} a CNF when it satisfies \emph{all} its clauses.
 The celebrated \emph{Cook--Levin theorem} states that finding a satisfying assignment for a CNF is $\NP$-complete.
 We recall its generalization to the first two levels of the polynomial hierarchy.